 For some, that might mean researching a few new races to compete in the next season.
 Others may want to plan a big cycling trip with friends.

 Use this time away from the bike to recharge physically and mentally.
-When you’re ready to get back on the bike, your body will thank you.
+Your body will thank you when you’re ready to get back on the bike.